-2012-2013 Retrospective: 2012-2013 was a great year for the Food Project at CSUSM!
-In summer 2012, we started out a small pilot project to work out some of -- but certainly not all of -- the kinks in our food growing project.
-Our challenge at the outset was to see if a group of CSUSM students could turn an unused road bed, compacted 95%, into a class-based community garden yielding organic produce and demonstrating a variety of systems for growing vegetables.
-Over the year, 37 students worked on the project, building the fence, the raised beds, weeding and most importantly growing food for themselves, and later in the year, for the Center for Children and Families.
-The Food Project became an approved food source for the campus childcare center in Fall 2012.
+In summer 2012, we started out a small pilot project to see if a group of CSUSM students could turn an unused road bed, compacted 95%, into a class-based community garden yielding organic produce and demonstrating a variety of systems for growing vegetables.
+Over the year, 37 students worked on the project, building the fence, the raised beds, weeding and most importantly growing food for themselves.

 The Food Project wouldn't be successful without the generous help and assistance of donors, volunteers, and numerous supporters.

 Our supporters are providing critical in-kind contributions, advice and support, and resources.
-If you are interested in becoming a supporter or finding out more about the Food Project, contact Professor Greig Tor Guthey.
+If you are interested in becoming a supporter or finding out more about the Food Project or the CSUSM Garden Club, please contact Professor Greig Tor Guthey for more information.